 3 Execution site(s)

-Stanislav M. evokes: "They dug the pit much in advance, because I went to see this pit.
-We had been told that they were going to shoot the Jews there… the Jews themselves told me and I went to look.
+Stanislav M., born in 1913, evokes: "They dug the pit much in advance, because I went to see this pit.
+We had been told that they were going to shoot the Jews there… the Jews themselves told me that and I went to look.
 It was two or three days in advance, and there was nobody there.
-And later, they were brought there alive and shot at this place."
+And later, they were brought there alive and shot.Imanaged to hide one Jewish family in my cave.
+It was a Jewish doctor and his family members, 5 people in total.
+During all that time I gave them food.
+They all survived.
+Their names were Goldring, Mitsenmaher, Vanetfeld and others."
 (Eyewitness N°796, interviewed in Hrymayliv, on May 09, 2009)

 Hrymayliv, found in 1595, is located about 45 km south-east of Ternopil.
 In 1931, the population was 4,074, and 1,494 out of them were Jews.
 Its residents were engaged in flour milling, brick manufacturing and distilling.

 According to the Soviet commission, the first anti Jewish measures were carried out on July 05, 1941.
 During the three days about 450 Jews, --women, children, elder people among them were shot and thrown in the lake.
 The second Aktion took place on October 12, 1941, during which about 1,700 Jews were sent to the camp in Skalat and executed shortly after.
 A camp was established in Hrymailiv.
 During the third Aktion, which took place on October 21, 1941, from 1.300 to 1.700 Jews were slaughtered.
 On November 25, 1941, about 300 Jews from Hrymailiv camp were sent to different camps, like Lubochok, Kamenka, Velyki Borky and others where they were most probably executed afterwards.
 The remaining 305 Jews were transferred to the Skalat ghetto where they were shot little by little from the 7th till 26th April, 1942.
-According to the estimation between 5th July, 1941, and 23th March, 1944, about 2530 people were shot in all Hrymailiv executed.
+According to the estimation between 5th July, 1941, and 23th March, 1944, ina ll about 2,530 Jews were executed.

 Do you have additional information regarding a village that you would like to share with Yahad ?